followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/70 dxVectorMap/3 Methods/viewport(viewportCoordinates).md

 <!--paramName1-->viewportCoordinates<!--/paramName1-->
 <!--paramType1-->array<!--/paramType1-->
 <!--paramDescription1-->
 New coordinates for the map viewport.
-Pass <i>null</i> to reset the viewport.
+Pass **null** to reset the viewport.
 <!--/paramDescription1-->

 <!--fullDescription-->